affeltrucken/IntelligentWordlistGenerator/README.md

 ## Legal

 DISCLAIMER: This is only for testing and educational purposes and can only be used where strict consent has been given.
-Do not use this for illegal purposes, period.
+Do not use this for illegal purposes.